Table of Contents

 Diving In

-The very first thing we're going to do is dive in and create a simple webpage.
-We'll explore what's going on in more detail very soon.
-For now, just follow the directions on this page as best you can.
+The first thing we’re going to do is dive in and create a simple webpage.
+We’ll explore what’s going on soon, but for now, just follow the directions as best you can.

 To create your web page, you need: